tshepang/blog/content/Leftovers - Season 2 Episode 1.md

 The performances are without flaw.
 My one favorite is that of they guy playing the fireman.
-He delivers one of the most impressive performances I\'ve seen yet.
-He\'s such a pleasure to watch.
+He delivers one of the most impressive performances I've seen yet.
+He's such a pleasure to watch.
 Equally irresistible is the gal playing his daughter.
 The character development given these two is amazing.
-Playing the mother is Regina King and what is the only one her performances I\'ve really enjoyed.
+Playing the mother is Regina King and what is the only one her performances I've really enjoyed.

-There is a strange choice of events which don\'t serve the story in any obvious way, but they add to the enjoyment, and are given excellent
+There is a strange choice of events which don't serve the story in any obvious way, but they add to the enjoyment, and are given excellent
 direction: